Kroger seeks to create grocery giant in $20B Albertsons bid

 Two of the nation’s largest grocers have agreed to merge in a deal they say would help them better compete with Walmart, Amazon and other major companies that have stepped into the grocery business.

-Kroger on Friday bid $20 billion for Albertsons Companies Inc., or $34.10 per share.
+Kroger on Friday bid $20 billion for Albertsons, or $34.10 per share.
 Kroger will also assume $4.7 billion of Albertsons’ debt.

-Kroger Chairman and CEO Rodney McMullen, who would retain those titles at the combined company, said a merger could save $1 billion annually in lower administrative costs, more efficient manufacturing and distribution and shared investments in technology.
-McMullen said the company would plow those savings back into lower prices, higher wages and improved stores.
+Kroger Chairman and CEO Rodney McMullen, who would retain those titles at the combined company, said the combination could save $1 billion annually in lower administrative costs, more efficient manufacturing and distribution, and shared investments in technology.
+He said the company would plow those savings back into lower prices, higher wages and improved stores.

 “We will take the learnings from each company to bring greater value and a better experience to more customers, more associates, and more communities,” McMullen said Friday in a conference call with investors.